buchheimt/Movie-Trailer-Website/README.md

 * Now run `python entertainment_center.py`
 * The output of the program will launch in a new tab on your default browser, enjoy!

-## Additional Feature
+## Additional Features
-In addition to the baseline requirements of this project, I've modified fresh_tomatoes.py to display storyline information.
+In addition to the baseline requirements of this project, I've modified fresh_tomatoes.py to display storyline information and updated the color scheme for the site to a dark theme.